Webhooks

 Events

-All inbound messages (SMS and voice) are delivered as a unified agent.message event.
-The channel field tells you whether it came from SMS or a voice call:
+All inbound messages (SMS, iMessage, and voice) are delivered as a unified agent.message event.
+The channel field tells you the source.
+When a call ends, agent.call_ended delivers the full transcript and call analysis. iMessage reactions trigger agent.reaction.

 Webhook payload

 Each webhook delivery includes the following structure.
-Both SMS and voice share the same top-level format:
+SMS, iMessage, and voice share the same top-level format:

 For voice events, the data field contains the transcript instead: